Lear (LEA) Q2 2017 Results - Earnings Call Transcript

 Matthew J. Simoncini - Lear Corp.

 There's two or three different questions in there.
-I would say, we believe there's huge opportunity to continue to grow in the two main products that we're in.
+I would say we believe there's huge opportunity to continue to grow in the two main products that we're in.
 While we do have an audio group, we're really not in infotainment, which I think will be dominated in many cases by consumer electronics companies.
 I do believe there's huge opportunities to increase the content in a seat including possibly like you mentioned video screens that come up through it.
 Now, we don't need to make the video screens.
 We need to integrate the video screens.

 So, I think collaboration will be key to these developments.
 We do believe that we're well positioned to take advantage of the trend of autonomous.
 It's important to note that the seat however is a safety product.
 So, as much as I'd like to lay flat in a Barcalounger while I'm being massaged, probably not going to happen in our lifetime.
 But there's ample opportunity to just help assist in the design of the cockpit of the future.
 More importantly, there's great opportunity to integrate and make these features work through our knowledge of software, cybersecurity, connectivity and the seats.
 So, I think we're in an excellent position to leverage these trends.